Here’s a trick question. Can #1 plastics — otherwise known as PET (polyethylene terephthalate) plastics — go in the recycling bin?

 - Thermoformed plastics have less viscosity and are more brittle, making these plastics unsuitable for bottle production.
 So it’s essential to separate thermoformed PET from other PET containers when recycling.

-- Not all materials recovery facilities have sorting equipment that can separate thermoformed packaging from other plastics.
+- Not all materials recovery facilities have sorting equipment that can separate thermoformed packaging from other plastics, so they often are not accepted in curbside recycling.

 - Consumer confusion about whether thermoformed plastics can go in curbside bins.